 Accidental Americans Try to Fight Back

-L’Association des Américains Accidentels, the AAA, a French group of Accidental Americans, is leading the fight to get European leaders to stand up to the United States.
-Fabien Lehagre, the chairman and founder of AAA, faced a major setback in July when France’s top administrative court ruled that FACTA does not violate the privacy rights of dual citizens.
+L’Association des Américains Accidentels, the AAA, a French group of Accidental Americans, is spearheading the fight to get European leaders to stand up to the United States.
+Fabien Lehagre, the chairman and founder of AAA, faced a major setback in July (2019) when France’s top administrative court ruled that FACTA does not violate the privacy rights of dual citizens.
 Lehagre says they are taking the fight to the European Court of Justice.

 “All accidental Americans born before 1986— the vast majority of us — do not have a Taxpayer Identification Number,” said AAA leader, Fabien Lehagre, in an interview with the French weekly Capital.
 (2)

 The United States is one of the few countries in the world that tax you, not on where you work or live, but on your nationality.
 Every American abroad must declare his earnings, assets and bank accounts worth more than $10,000 with the IRS yearly.
 FACTA was passed under the Obama administration in 2010 to fight tax evasion by forcing banks doing business in the US to give the Treasury Department the banking data of their US clients abroad.

 One Accidental American to get caught in the IRS net is Britain’s new Prime Minister, Boris Johnson, who was born in New York City in 1964 while his father, Stanley, was a student at Columbia.
 (3) More than 50 years later Boris Johnson renounced his US citizenship when the IRS demanded years of his tax returns and past due taxes.
 Americans working abroad are taxed on revenue beyond roughly 110 thousand dollars a year.